Dollar shakes off suspected Japan intervention; stocks brace for earnings

 Sterling, meanwhile, see-sawed in volatile trade on news Boris Johnson had dropped out of the running for British prime minister.

-Former finance minister Rishi Sunak, who is the market's preferred candidate, has emerged as the front-runner for the job, which could reduce some of the political uncertainty hanging over the pound.
+Former finance minister Rishi Sunak will become Britain's next prime minister after he won the race to lead the Conservative Party, which could reduce some of the political uncertainty hanging over the pound.

-The news initially saw sterling jump almost a cent to $1.1402, but it could not hold and was last trading at $1.1328 as investors waited for more clarity.
-The leadership could potentially be settled later in the day if Sunak becomes the only candidate to secure the minimum number of MPs' votes required to progress.

 "The day-to-day is tricky.
 My favourite expression on all of it this morning is this is a time to be a poker player, not a chess player.
 It's all about positioning and sentiment and understanding who you're playing against," Societe Generale strategist Kit Juckes said.